-Title of Each Class Trading Symbol(s) Name of Exchange on Which Registered American depositary shares, each representing EDU New York Stock Exchange one common share Common shares, par value US\$0.001 per 9901 The Stock Exchange of Hong Kong Limited share
+Title of Each Class American depositary shares, each representing one common share\ Trading Symbol(s) EDU Name of Exchange on Which Registered New York Stock Exchange Common shares, par value US\$0.001 per share\\

-\ Effective on August 18, 2011, the ratio of ADSs to our common shares was changed from one ADS representing four common shares to one ADS representing one common share.

-\\ Effective on March 10, 2021, we implemented a one-for-ten share split, in which each common share of par value of US\$0.01 each were subdivided into ten common shares, with a par value of US\$0.001 each.
+- \ Effective on August 18, 2011, the ratio of ADSs to our common shares was changed from one ADS representing four common shares to one ADS representing one common share. - \\ Effective on March 10, 2021, we implemented a one-for-ten share split, in which each common share of par value of US\$0.01 each were subdivided into ten common shares, with a par value of US\$0.001 each.